slatedocs/slate/source/includes/v4/_events.md

 The location block provides information about the event starting/meeting point and address.

+### Seatings

+Events can contain additional data for seatings.
+If the seatings array contains data, specific seats must be referenced on book (see prices).

+A visual seating plan is provided in the seatings data as well as all information needed (categories, rows, types, seats, blockings and reservations) for providing own visual representation.
+The visual seating plan is a standardized SVG graphic for display and manipulation via Javascript.

 ### Prices

 The prices block contains one ore more price objects in an array.
 There are two types of price objects for event date bookings: